 The tomb of Sheikh Zahed Gilani with a turquoise octagonal dome is located in Lahijan and belongs to the Safavid era (late 9th century AH).

-According to a Farsi report by Karnaval.ir, the walls of the porch are 115 cm high, which were later ornamented with seven-colour tiles of the Qajar era, and in different parts of the porch there are niche windows with curved vaults.
+According to a Farsi report by Karnaval.ir, the walls of the historic monument’s porch are 115 cm high; which were later ornamented with seven-colour tiles of the Qajar era.
+In different parts of the porch there are niche windows with curved vaults.

-The pyramid and octagonal dome, which is the most beautiful feature of the building, has a steep slope that allows rapid rain waters to pass.
+The pyramid and octagonal dome- the most beautiful feature of the building- has a steep slope that allows rapid rain waters to pass.
 Its surface is covered with yellow-blue, and white-black tiles, with traditional, flower-like designs, which double its beauty.
 The rest is covered with ceramic.

 Sheikh Zahed died in 700 AH and was buried in the western part of Gilan province.
 Some say in 892 AH, Sultan Haydar Safavi had a dream and then with his architects and carpenters who had travelled by ship from the city of Shirvan to Gilan, built the tomb and transferred the Sheikh’s body to Gilan.

-Here are photos of the tomb retrieved from various news agencies:
+Here are photos of the historic monument retrieved from various news agencies: